 Here are the two tests.
 Salary basis and job duties.
 Now ,the salary basis test is pretty clear I think, people need to be paid on a salary basis but what a lot of lay people out there and business people that don't deal with payroll much think is if you make a salary, you don't get overtime.
 Well, you have to be paid a salary to not get overtime but that's only half the test.
 The other half of the test is, does the employee's job duties meet the exemption criteria?
 So both sides of that equation have to be met for that employee to be exempt from overtime.

 Currently, this is the salary test.
-The salary test says that the employee has to be paid on a standard regular basis at a rate of at least $455 per week, which translates to $23,660 per year.
+The salary test says that the employee has to be paid on a standard regular basis.
 Now that salary, if you gonna be truly paid on a salary basis, you can't take deductions out for everything, this person is not being paid by the hour so if they're missing two or three hours, you can't deduct the day or one quarter of their daily time or take any sort of docking based upon a partial base absence.
-Ultimately, you only can take deductions for full days, whether be a full sick pay, or a full personal pay, a full week, or the first and last weeks of employments, or in some really narrow circumstances under the rules if that employee violated some written work rules.
+Ultimately, you only can take deductions for full days, whether be a full sick day, or a full personal day, a full week, or the first and last weeks of employments, or in some really narrow circumstances under the rules if that employee violated some written work rules.
 But to say that a employee needs a salary test you can't deduct partial days is really the key message there.
-And they have to makeover the threshold of $455 a week.
+And they have to makeover the threshold.

 You know I have to have a final decision but you have to have significant weight given to your opinion with regards to hiring or firing employees that are under your supervision and that is the test.
 Now, the real challenge here frequently is regarding either whether or not somebody truly has hiring and firing authority or there's significant weight given to their input or whether or not they're truly responsible for the operation.
 That's usually where the executive exemption is challenged.